StatStud/book-club/content/posts/cbt.md

 ### Summary

+Emotions do matter in the sense that we should be able to identify them with clarity.
+Identifying the specific emotion is the first step in ABC, and a problem clearly written on paper is half solved

 ### Chapter Details

 Most of this chapter was pretty meta; it introduced ways of looking at our emotions, and how some can be contructive or self-punishing.